All photos by Jay Gilbert

 The Temptations’ heritage, influence and contributions to, not only American culture and African American communities but also to the global music landscape are monumental.
 The influence that the Temptations have had on mainstream and global artists is undeniable.

 The group’s popularity is ever-increasing and they are one of the most iconic, bestselling brands in the entertainment world today.
-While the group has evolved over the years, Otis Williams has continued to lead the group and carry the torch forward for the next generation of Temptations’ fans.
+While the group has evolved over the years, Dr. Otis Williams has continued to lead the group and carry the torch forward for the next generation of Temptations’ fans.

 The Temptations are currently the subject of the smash hit Broadway musical, Ain’t Too Proud: The Life and Times of The Temptations, which opened on Broadway at the Imperial Theatre on March 21st, 2019.
 The musical received 12 Tony nominations and won the Tony Award for Best Choreography at the 73rd Tony Awards at Radio City Music Hall in New York City on June 10, 2019.
-It has already captivated thousands of theater-goers during sold-out performances on the Great White Way.
+It has already captivated thousands of theater-goers during sold-out performances on Broadway.
 At year-end of 2019, Ain’t Too Proud had broken the house record at the Imperial Theatre for a second time.
 The week ending December 29th the musical had the highest grossing week in the history of the Imperial Theatre.
 In June of 2019, the show’s producers announced plans for a touring production of the musical to tour more than 50 cities in 100+ weeks, dates to be announced.

 Also in 2019, the original cast album for the smash hit Broadway musical, Ain’t Too Proud: The Life and Times of the Temptations was nominated for a Grammy Award in the “Best Musical Theater Album” category.

-In addition to the musical, the Temptations’ journey, as seen through the lens of Otis Williams, the sole surviving original Temptation, was also a blockbuster television mini-series which aired in 1998.
-The mini-series, Temptations, which was produced by long-time Temptations’ manager Shelly Berger, Otis Williams, and Suzanne de Passe, head of de Passe Entertainment, was reportedly viewed by 45 million fans when it originally aired, and went on to win an Emmy for Outstanding Direction for a Mini-series or Movie, as well as the 1999 NAACP Image Award for Outstanding Television Movie or Mini-series.
+In addition to the musical, the Temptations’ journey, as seen through the lens of Dr. Otis Williams, the sole surviving original Temptation, was also a blockbuster television mini-series which aired in 1998.
+The mini-series, Temptations, which was produced by long-time Temptations’ manager Shelly Berger, Dr. Otis Williams, and Suzanne de Passe, head of de Passe Entertainment, was reportedly viewed by 45 million fans when it originally aired, and went on to win an Emmy for Outstanding Direction for a Mini-series or Movie, as well as the 1999 NAACP Image Award for Outstanding Television Movie or Mini-series.
 The mini-series continues to air on cable networks today.

-In 2018, Universal Music Enterprises (“Ume”) released worldwide the Temptations’ latest studio album, All the Time, which was the group’s first new album in eight years.
+In 2018, Universal Music Enterprises (“UMe”) released worldwide the Temptations’ latest studio album, All the Time, which was the group’s first new album in eight years.
 It was released in CD, vinyl LP, limited edition white vinyl LP and digital formats.
 It features three new, original Temptations songs, in addition to inspired renditions of songs from Maxwell, The Weeknd, Sam Smith, Bruno Mars and others.

-At the time of the album’s release, Otis Williams, founding member of the Temptations said, “…Looking back, I never could have imagined where my life has taken me.
+At the time of the album’s release, Dr. Otis Williams, founding member of the Temptations said, “…Looking back, I never could have imagined where my life has taken me.
 I’m proud of what the Temptations have achieved, and I’m grateful for every opportunity we’ve been so fortunate to receive.
 The music carries me.
 Together, we lift our voices with love and wonder…”

 The group’s 60-year history spans both the 20th and 21st centuries and their music transcends generations.
 The Temptations’ story is a road map through American history.
 What began in Detroit, when a remarkable combination of soulful voices united, was the genesis of an epic journey that introduced multiple superstars to the world and produced some of the greatest music of our era.